Braishfield F.C.: Ground

 They have done so since 1922, after local resident Mrs. King donated the land to the village.
 The record attendance is believed to be around 300 in August 1983 when the club played an Ex-Southampton XI in a fundraising fixture.

 The pavilion is located the lower (school) end of the field, with the new, modern-day pavilion officially opened by Lawrie McMenemy in July 2013.
 The building features a covered area for spectators and a large function room with a licensed bar.

 The venue has a large car park at the upper end, adjacent to the Village Hall and Pantry.

 Notable players

 Throughout its history, Braishfield has had many notable players, most famously Dave Old, who dedicated over 60 years of service to the club on and off the pitch.

-The former Southampton skipper Peter Rodrigues played for the club during the 1983/84 campaign.
+The former Southampton skipper Peter Rodrigues played for the club during the 1983/84 campaign, whilst village resident John Mortimore was a regular supporter at home matches.

 Local rivalries

 Braishfield has a longstanding rivalry with Test Valley neighbours Romsey Town, Mottisfont and Michelmersh & Timsbury, whom they now frequently face in the Southampton League.
 Other rivalries have faded due to the broader decline in grassroots football.